leanprover-community/witt-vectors/index.md

 See <https://github.com/leanprover-community/mathlib/tree/witt-vectors-arxiv>.
 By following the installation instructions above, a tool called `leanproject` should have been installed.
-By running `leanproject get mathlib:witt-vectors-arxiv` this branch will automatically be cloned and precompiled binary artifacts will be downloaded from the cloud.
+By running `leanproject get mathlib` this branch will automatically be cloned and precompiled binary artifacts will be downloaded from the cloud.
+If you prefer to download the branch frozen at submission time, run `leanproject get mathlib:witt-vectors-arxiv`.

 If you inspect the files in VSCode, you must use VSCode's `Open Folder` option to open the project root directory.